Quarter- and half-filled quantum Hall states and their topological orders revealed by daughter states in bilayer graphene

-We summarize our identification of the half-filled states in the table of Fig.~3E (see SM Secs.
-4 and 7 for gap measurements and daughters of other half-filled states).
-Strikingly, all six observed anti-Pfaffians (aPf) occur in a pair with a Pfaffian (Pf) in the vicinity of crossing $N=1$ levels.
-There are two such crossings for ($\frac{1}{2}$,$\frac{3}{2}$) and one for ($\frac{5}{2}$,$\frac{7}{2}$), all three exhibiting (aPf, Pf) on both sides of the crossing.
-This observation suggests that Landau-level mixing within these pairs is most relevant for determining the topological order at half filling.
-Pfaffian or anti-Pfaffian are favored by Landau-level mixing\cite{Rezayi_breaking_2011,Pakrouski_phase_2015,Rezayi_Landau_2017}, which is opposite for the two members of each pair.
+Fig.~3C shows the dependence of the activation gap $\Delta_{\nu=\frac{1}{2}}$ on an in-plane magnetic field $B_\parallel$ at an out-of-plane field of $B_\perp = 15~\mathrm{T}$.
+The activation gap of the states examined in the manuscript is determined from the slope of the linear fit to the Arrhenius plot of $R_{xx}$ versus temperature.
+The error bars reflect the uncertainty in this linear fit (see supplementary note ~7 for more details).
+This method of determining the activation gap and its associated error bar is applied to all figures and tables in the manuscript.
+We observe negligible variations of $\Delta_{\frac{1}{2}}$ up to the largest accessible value of $B_\parallel = 10~\mathrm{T}$ which corresponds to a Zeeman energy of approximately $14~\mathrm{K}$, more than an order of magnitude larger than $\Delta_{\frac{1}{2}}$, similar to previous work.\cite{Li_Even_2017} We, therefore, conclude that the $\nu=\frac{1}{2}$ state is fully spin-polarized, as expected for the anti-Pfaffian.
+Note that, to fully validate the spin polarization, a direct approach such as NMR study is required.\cite{tiemann2012unraveling,stern2012nmr} A detailed characterization of $\nu=-\frac{3}{2}$ also indicates a spin-polarized state; see supplementary note~10.\\ We summarize our identification of the half-filled states in the table of Fig.~3D (see supplementary notes~5 and 8 for gap measurements and daughters of other half-filled states).
+Strikingly, all observed anti-Pfaffians (aPf) occur in a pair with a Pfaffian (Pf) in the vicinity of two crossing $N=1$ levels.
+There is one such crossing for ($-\frac{3}{2}$,$-\frac{1}{2}$), two for ($\frac{1}{2}$,$\frac{3}{2}$), and one for ($\frac{5}{2}$,$\frac{7}{2}$), each exhibiting (aPf, Pf) on both sides of the crossing (see Fig.~1A and supplementary note~1~Fig.~2 for an illustration).
+This observation suggests that LLM within these pairs is most relevant for determining the topological order at half filling.
+Pfaffian or anti-Pfaffian are favored by LLM,\cite{Rezayi_breaking_2011,Pakrouski_phase_2015,Rezayi_Landau_2017} which is opposite for the two members of each pair.
 In the lower one, electrons can virtually occupy the empty level above; in the upper one, holes can virtually occupy the filled level below.
 By contrast, the spin and valley isospin appear to play subordinate roles.
-Based on this systematic pattern, we predict that the yet unseen $\nu=-\frac{3}{2}$ state will be anti-Pfaffian.
+The largest gap occurred at $\nu=\frac{3}{2}$.
+Fig.~3E shows $R_{xx}$ around this filling as a function of $\nu$ and $B$.
+The incompressible state at $\nu=\frac{3}{2}$ persists down to $B=6~\mathrm{T}$, which places half-filled states in BLG within reach of commonly available magnetic-field setups.